Pet Loss and Grieving Services

 Attend a Support Meeting Online

 The Humane Society of Broward County holds a support group on the second and fourth Tuesday of the month at 5:30 p.m.
-For your safety, we are currently holding all meetings on Zoom.
-In-person meetings will resume, Tuesday, July 13, 2021.
+For your safety and until further notice, we are currently holding all meetings on Zoom.

-To attend, call 954.266.6815 for more information and to leave your name and phone number.
+To attend, call 954.266.6848 for more information and to leave your name, phone number, and email address.
 We will contact you and get you set up for our next free meeting.